 The next, as strange as it seems, was U.S. Patent 512,371 “Mettalic Fence Post” [sic] which was granted on January 9th 1894.
 This patent was granted in George’s name only.
 Perhaps it was another invention he may have pondered on his way home in the evenings.

-The patent described a design of air rifle which contained the cylinder, piston and mainspring within the “barrel” of the rifle.
+The patent described a design of air rifle that contained the cylinder, piston and mainspring within the “barrel” of the rifle.
 It was actually contained within a metal sheath just in front of the barrel.
-Within the metal sheath were two or more rods that acted as a gravity fed magazine.
-The rifle was cocked by using the stock and barrel as two levers which pivoted at a point behind the trigger guard.
+Within the metal sheath were two or more rods that acted as a gravity-fed magazine.
+The rifle was cocked by using the stock and barrel as two levers that pivoted at a point behind the trigger guard.
 A rod was anchored at the front of the stock and the other end of which was attached to the piston.
 Releasing the barrel and pushing the stock and barrel together would cause the piston to be pulled back and compress the mainspring.

 It is possible that this design is similar to the “applied for” patent that may have been filed on March 9th 1886 but perhaps was not granted.
 The “Victor”, which was manufactured from 1899, may have been designed from this patent.
 Yet there is a significant six-year gap from filing to manufacture.
 It just doesn’t add up.

 Unfortunately, just like the 1886 model, there are no documented examples of the 1899 “Victor” that I have been able to find in order to try to further clarify the mystery.